Outlines of a Critique of Political Economy: Contents of the article

 He then goes on to claim that if this continues, everyone will have to become a speculator, enriching themselves in a calculated matter at the expense of her fellow human beings.
 The immorality of speculation will even see natural disasters etc. as an "investment opportunity".
 The culmination of this is the stock exchange, where mankind and history is demoted to a means to an end, by the gambling speculator.
 The truth of the relation of competition is rather in Engels view the relation of consumption to productivity.
 Which would be the only competition in a world which was worthy of mankind.

 Here Engels invites the readers to consult the writing of the English socialists of his time, to acquaint oneself with how a community could establish a rational condition for production and consumption.

-He then once again goes on to explain the nature of societal competition in claiming that "No one at all who enters into the struggle of competition can whether it without the utmost exertion of his energy, without renouncing every truly human purpose."The economists could not afford to realize that competition brought about these mad contradictions since their system would fall apart if something was to happened to it.
+He then once again goes on to explain the nature of societal competition in claiming that "No one at all who enters into the struggle of competition can whether it without the utmost exertion of his energy, without renouncing every truly human purpose."
+The economists could not afford to realize that competition brought about these mad contradictions since their system would fall apart if something was to happen to it.
 Hence, population theory was invented.
 Engels then goes on to criticize Malthus incorrect population theory, and continues by claiming that the tendency to monopoly has been shown in practice, and will continue to increase due to the nature of the competition in the mode of production.
 Therefore "free competition" which was the dogma of economists even in Engels day, was and remains impossible as argued by Engels.
 Monopoly can't be done away with, and even if it could be done away with, "free competition" breeds more monopoly anyway.
 Therefore, those issues most be solved through the transcendence of the principle(s) which gave rise to them.

 Further Engels remarked that "Competition has penetrated all the relationships of our life and completed the reciprocal bondage in which men now hold themselves."
 Claiming that "Competition is the great mainspring which again and again jerks into activity our aging and withering social order, or rather disorder; but with each new exertion it also saps a part of this order's waning strength."
 A rather sociological reflection on crime then follows, where Engels posits that a society in which the principles of supply competition and demand are holy principles, will have demand for crime, and hence a corresponding supply.
 An argument that is backed up by the everywhere increasing crime statistics everywhere around the factories.
 He leaves to the readers how to punish criminals under those circumstances, since he was more "concerned [with] demonstrating the extension of competition into the moral sphere, and in showing to what deep degradation private property has brought man."

 Finishing of, Engels touches on issues of machinery and the factory system, which has some similarity to Marx fragment on machines.